cirosantilli/vundle-plugin-tester/README.md

 # Vundle Plugin Tester

-Test Vim [Vundle](https://github.com/gmarik/Vundle.vim) plugins in a minimalistic environment containing only one plugin.
+Test Vim [Vundle](https://github.com/gmarik/Vundle.vim) plugins in a minimalistic environment containing only chosen plugins.

 Usage:

--   install the plugin normally with Vundle

--   run:
+    cp plugins.vim.example plugins.vim
+    vim plugins.vim

+Edit it to contain the plugins you need.

+Run:

-        ./test.sh <plugin-name> [<file-name>]
+    ./test.sh [<file-name>]

-Where:

-- `plugin-name`: the same that you would give to the `Plugin <plugin-name>` command.
-- `file-name`:   name of the file to open in the initial buffer.
+Where `file-name` is the name of the file to open in the initial buffer.
 It will be put under the gitignored `test` directory.
 Default value: `a.txt`.

-Sample command to test the `plasticboy/markdown` plugin:

-    ./test.sh plasticboy/markdown a.md

 The `vimrc` contains only options which are either required by Vundle, or by a large number of plugins.
-To add extra options required to test a specific plugin, create a `vimrc_local` file, and add the settings to it.
-It will be sourced after `vimrc`, and is already gitignored.
+To add extra options required to test a specific plugin, create a `after.vim` file, and add the settings to it.
+It will be sourced at the end of `vimrc`, and is already gitignored.